-Measures under the Biodiversity Program not only improve the status of endangered forest species and habitats, but also promote ecosystem services and water protection, game management and mitigation of climate change.
+Measures under the Biodiversity Programme not only improve the status of endangered forest species and habitats, but also promote ecosystem services and water protection, game management and mitigation of climate change.

 Tornator’s business plan is for 100 years